Enjoy this Easter Egg Hunt with free printable clues as an indoor scavenger hunt that can be used in any home!

-Setting up an Egg Hunt for Kids (or even Adults!)
+How Do You Make an Easter Egg Hunt More Difficult for Kids (or even Adults!)?

-Ok, I already told you about our shoe trick (it’s almost never in their own shoes now that they’re older).
+Ok, I already told you about our shoe trick (I almost never put the clue in their own shoes now that they’re older ;).
 Since the clues are generic, you’re able to use that same principle with quite a few of them.

 For example, peek behind a door — how many doors do you have in your house?